Summer 2020 Reading List

 Dad and Dunk in the Great War

 This engaging story of two ordinary men who developed a lifelong friendship working side by side behind the front lines during World War I is told largely in their own words through diaries and letters.
-Jenifer Burckett-Picker, director of The Fletcher School's Ph.D. and MA programs in international relations, began uncovering this part of her late father’s life after opening a trunk of his WWI memorabilia that was stored in her basement.
+Jenifer Burckett-Picker, director of Fletcher's Ph.D. and MA programs in international relations, began uncovering this part of her late father’s life after opening a trunk of his WWI memorabilia that was stored in her basement.
 The result is a charming portrait of her father, Douglas Mellon Burckett, then an MIT student, and George Wylie Duncan, a young Montana Forest Service employee, as they go from basic training through their service in France and back to their post-war lives in the U.S.

 The Green New Deal: Why the Fossil Fuel Civilization Will Collapse by 2028, and the Bold Economic Plan to Save Life on Earth